cristina22999/Personal-Projects/README.md

 # Personal-Projects
-This repository contains the projects I have enjoyed doing in my free time.
+This repository contains the projects I have enjoyed doing in my free time:
+1. A mathematical investigation,
+2. a lead tracker chrome extension,
+3. My personal website.